-Father: 21-year-old Black man killed by deputies in Clark County, Washington, was a former football player with a baby daughter
+Father: 21-year-old Black man killed by Washington deputies

-VANCOUVER, Wash. — A Black man who was fatally shot by authorities in Washington state was a 21-year-old former football player with a baby daughter, friends and family said Friday.
+VANCOUVER, Wash.
+(AP) — A Black man who was fatally shot by authorities in Washington state was a 21-year-old former football player with a baby daughter, friends and family said Friday.

 Law enforcement remained tight-lipped about the Thursday night shooting in Hazel Dell by Clark County sheriff’s deputies, but Kevin E. Peterson Sr. told The Oregonian/OregonLive the person killed was his son, Kevin E. Peterson Jr.

-Several dozen protesters gathered into the early morning hours Friday as investigators processed the scene of the shooting.
+Brooklyn Tidwell, 16, said she and other students attended the rally instead of going to school.

+“Black lives aren’t treated the same as my life,“ said Tidwell, who is white.
+“We should be voicing this and we should be protesting this because it needs to change.”

 Bystanders said Peterson’s car was towed but his body remained at the scene for hours.

-Mac Smiff, an organizer of Black Lives Matter protests in Portland said he knows Peterson’s sister and spent more than five hours at the scene.
+Mac Smiff, an organizer of Black Lives Matter protests in Portland, Oregon, said he knows Peterson’s sister and spent more than five hours at the scene.

 The elder Peterson told the newspaper that he arrived at the scene about 6 p.m.
 Thursday but “did not get a chance to identify my son” until 5:30 a.m.
 Friday.